hmc-cs111-fall2016/project-pitch/pitch.md

 Chronological to-do lists from categories

 ## Audience
+_Who are you helping, with your language?
+What is that person's experience like now?
+How would their experience be better if you could help them?_
 The audience would be people who use to-do lists to organize their plans.
 Currently, either people organize a to-do list chronologically, or they do it by some bigger, more general categories.
 In ordering lists chronologically, it's easy to miss items as you have to think back and forth